Permanent Psychosis From Drugs: What To Know For Your Mental Health

 According to the Yale School of Medicine, approximately 25% of people who have a psychotic episode will never have another one.
 However, this may depend on having professional help, especially if the psychosis is drug-related.
 With ongoing support from a therapist, it may be possible to identify and address the underlying mental health factors that could be contributing to drug use.

-That said, long-term mental health support may not always be accessible.
+That said, long-term mental health support may not always be available.
 A 2023 report from Mental Health America found that for the majority of U.S. adults who couldn’t get necessary mental healthcare, cost was the reason

 A group of men sit in chairs in a cirlce and talk with serious expressions during a group therapy session.